 Compo, of course, was the working class working class man, ragged and tatty, a perpetual layabout living on tick and the dole, the Ragwoman’s son, preternaturally scruffy in all respects and a staunch Labour voter with an antipathy to toffs, yet also with a need to be ordered about by the authoritarian Blamire.

-Clegg, representing the middle class, was shy, retiring and simply didn’t want to get involved. between the three characters, there was a perpetual round of sniping, with all three capable of, and willing to verbally sting both his comrades in unemployment.
+Clegg, representing the middle class, was shy, retiring and simply didn’t want to get involved.
+Between the three characters, there was a perpetual round of sniping, with all capable of, and willing to verbally sting both his comrades in unemployment.
 The only times the trio came close to being in concert mentally was in their encounters with others, such as Sid and Ivy at the café, or Mr Wainwright and Mrs Partridge at the Library.

 This set-up lasted for two series and was set to continue into a third, until Bates fell ill.
 Unable to take part in filming, he was rapidly written out, to be replaced by Brian Wilde as ‘Foggy’ Dewhurst.